-Our round up of the top 10 things to do with kids in Lisbon: where to go, what to do and what you cannot miss when visiting Lisbon with kids
+Our round up of the top 10 things to do in Lisbon with kids: where to go, what to do and what you cannot miss when visiting Lisbon with kids

-What I didn’t know was that we would love the city so much it would leave us with a great longing for its charming streets and a desire to go back for more.
+What I didn’t know was that we would find the city so child friendly that it would become a favorite destination for our children too!

 Here is our selection of the top 10 things to do with kids in Lisbon both kids and adults will love.

-Top 10 things to do in Lisbon with kids
+What are the 10 top things to do in Lisbon with kids?

 Take a rickety tram ride

 Young kids and toddlers have a fascination with trams and the ones in Lisbon are exceptionally atmospheric.

 Lisbon trams crisscross the city and the most famous of all is the n 28, now a popular tourist attraction.